Doorkee/fullstack-code-test/README.md

 ## Instructions:

+Fork this repo to your personal github account to get started.

 ### backend:

 1. Extend the existing Node backend to store (and update every 2 seconds) the location of the ISS (from [this api](http://api.open-notify.org/iss-now.json)) in the Mongo database.